-Our Clinical Academic Group (CAG) is supported by the world’s first purpose-built institute of palliative care.
+Our Clinical Academic Group (CAG) is supported by the world’s first purpose-built institute of palliative care, the Cicely Saunders Institute.

 In 2018 Palliative Care formed the twenty-second CAG within King's Health Partners.